ElizabethOkokon/LITA_DB/README.md

 - Power BI
 I’ve developed interactive dashboards using Power BI to visualize insights from SQL queries and Excel analyses.
 Which has made my dashboards highlight important business metrics, making data-driven decision-making easier.
--- Data Visualization: Skilled in using visualizations to communicate data insights effectively, including bar charts, line graphs, and slicers to filter data.
+- Data Visualization: Skilled in using visualizations to communicate data insights effectively, including bar charts, line graphs, and slicers to filter data.

 - GITHUB
 For Portfolio Building
-Which will explain who I am, what I do, and what I have passionate about.
+Which will explain who I am, what I do, and what I am passionate about.

  ### Data Cleaning and Preparations
  In the initial phase of the Date cleaning and preparations, we perfrom the following action;